(832) 289-2334

 5. Weight Capacity

-The Bruno Elan supports up to 300 pounds and is perfect for most users.
-If you need more capacity, the Bruno Elite models support up to 400 pounds with reinforced components and a more powerful motor — that's why the Elite costs a bit more.
+Standard stairlifts support up to 300 pounds and are perfect for most users.
+Heavy-duty models support up to 400 pounds with reinforced components and a more powerful motor — that's why they cost a bit more.

 What's Included in the Price?